Drug-Target Interaction Prediction via an Ensemble of Weighted Nearest Neighbors with Interaction Recovery: Experiments

 In this part, the obtained results comparing the proposed WkNNIR and its baseline WkNN to other competitors are presented and discussed.
 Next, the results of the three proposed ensemble methods with six different base models are reported.

-Table \ref{ta:DTImodel_result} shows the AUPR results for the compared approaches in various prediction settings, where ``*" following the numerical results indicates that the corresponding method is statistically different from WkNNIR using Wilcoxon signed rank test at 5\% level.
-WkNNIR is always listed in the top two on all datasets in all settings.
-It is significantly superior to other methods in 65/84 cases and does not suffer any significant losses from other competitors.
-Then, we investigate the results in each setting.
-In S2, WkNNIR is the best method on all datasets except for IC.
+Table \ref{ta:DTImodel_result} shows the AUPR results for the compared approaches in various prediction prediction settings, where ``*" following the numerical results indicates that the corresponding method is statistically different from WkNNIR using Wilcoxon signed rank test at 5\% level.
+WkNNIR achieves the best average rank in all settings.
+It is significantly superior to other methods in 83/105 cases and does not suffer any significant losses from other competitors.
+In addition, WkNNIR significantly outperforms WkNN in 13/15 cases, demonstrating the effectiveness of the utilization of the interaction recovery and local imbalance-based weights.
+Then, we investigate the results in each prediction setting.
+In S2, WkNNIR is the best method on all datasets.
 WkNN is the second best method and NRLMF comes next in most cases.
-Although BICTR is the best on IC, it does not have a significant advantage over WkNNIR and fails to achieve equally good performance on other datasets.
-The superiority of WkNNIR in S2 verifies the effectiveness of recovering interactions from target similarities.
-In S3, WkNNIR is the top method on GPCR and the second best method following NRLMF on NR and E as well as ALADIN on IC.
-Nevertheless, the difference between WkNNIR and the best methods are not significant.
-Furthermore, thanks to drug-based recovery interactions, the WkNNIR shows a significant advantage over WkNN on all datasets.
-In S4, WkNNIR exploiting recovery interactions from both drug and target sides outperforms other competitors on all datasets except for E, on which WkNNIR is slightly inferior to WkNN without statistical significance.
-WkNN outperforms the other six competitors, which indicates the effectiveness of our proposed neighbor pair based prediction function for S4.
+In S3, for more difficult datasets (GPCR and DB having higher target-based local imbalance), WkNNIR is the top method, while for easier datasets (IC and E having lower target-based local imbalance) and the small-sized dataset (NR), WkNNIR achieves comparable performance to the corresponding best method without statistically significant difference.
+In S4, WkNNIR outperforms other competitors on the first three datasets and is slightly inferior to WkNN on E as well as BICTR on DB without significant difference.
+WkNN outperforms all other six competitors on the first four datasets, which indicates the effectiveness of our proposed neighbor pair based prediction function for S4.
 Overall, WkNNIR surpasses the compared methods in S2 and S4 and is comparable with state-of-the-art approaches in S3.